mycelial/mycelite/README.md

 ## What is Mycelite?

-Mycelite is an SQLite extension that allows you to synchronize changes from one instance of SQLite to another.
+Mycelite is a SQLite extension that allows you to synchronize changes from one instance of SQLite to another.
 Currently, it only supports one-way synchronization, but eventually, it will support two-way synchronization.